Best Litter Box Accessories That Actually Make Cleaning Easier

 View on Amazon

-That said, they don’t work for every cat.
+That said, they do not work for every cat.
 Some cats claw at them, which can cause tearing or bunching.

 Thicker liners that fit tightly tend to work better, especially in multi-box setups where quick cleaning matters.